highchair/artinruins-com/_property/william-h-haskell-plant.md

 _From “RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”, Gary Kulik and Julia C. Bonham, 1978_

-WILLIAM HASKELL MANUFACTURING COMPANY Pawtucket

-Main and Commerce Streets c.
-1860 ‘19.301700.4638660 Pawtucket Providence

-The Haskell Manufacturing Company, the oldest continually operating bolt and cold-punched nut-plant in the United developed from a small shop started by Stephen Jenks at Pawtucket Falls.
+**WILLIAM HASKELL MANUFACTURING COMPANY** — The Haskell Manufacturing Company, the oldest continually operating bolt and cold-punched nut-plant in the United developed from a small shop started by Stephen Jenks at Pawtucket Falls.
 Jenks began making bolts about 1820 and was the first artisan in Pawtucket to introduce cold-punching from bar iron.
 In 1835, Tinkham, Haskell, and Company bought the business and sold it one year later to W. H. Haskell.
 Haskell moved to the current site about 1860, at approximately the same time that James Brown was building his adjoining machine shop.
 A 2-story, brick building, 162’.
 X 40’, survives from that period.
 The mansard roof over the South-end was added later.
 The building now ‘contains patternS for bolt and nut machinery of Haskell’s own manufacture.

 The large 2-story, brick building extending along Commerce and Bayley Streets was built in 1885 and continues to be used for production.
 Operating machinery includes a row of c.
 1912 double-tool-post shavers; built by the Pawtucket Manufacturing Company; a 15-inch universal shaper 1916, built by Potter Johnson of Pawtucket; and a 1⁄2-inch-lag screw, gimlet pointer 1918, built by National Machine of Tiffin, Ohio.
 The forge room, located on the Bayley Street side of the building, contains a 7/8-inch hammer-heading forging machine 1917, built by the Pawtucket Manufacturing Company.
 The company also has a battery of Brown Sharpe screw machines.